 It hurts!
 Get a Sak Yant blessed tattoo is not for everyone!
 However, every drop of sweat, every deep breath I took, and the pain I felt were worth.
 A Sak Yant bamboo tattoo is not about beauty or fashion.
 It’s a blessed Buddhist tattoo, with magical powers and commitments, a unique spiritual experience we had in Chiang Mai, Thailand.

 I was the first one to do it.
 I knew that if I watched Rob being tattooed I might give up on doing mine.
-With all respect I sat in front of the monk and pointed where I would like the tattoo.
+With all respect, I sat in front of the monk and pointed where I would like the tattoo.
 I was shaking, like a feather in a windstorm.
 Until that moment I didn’t know the design of my Sak Yant blessed tattoo.
-My heart trusted Ajarn Rung, and what he had choosen for me, but my body was shaking, a mix of anxiety and fear.
+My heart trusted Ajarn Rung, and what he had chosen for me, but my body was shaking, a mix of anxiety and fear.

 Rob hold my hand, I closed my eyes, the silence filled the place.
 Suddenly I heard a few whispers, a soft hand touching my back and an even softer voice asking if I was ready.
 That was the moment the needle ripped my skin.
 That was the moment the magic has begun!
 I could feel every punch, the ink penetrating deep in my skin.
 I felt pain!!
 But in less than a minute I stopped shaking, I was breathing normally, and all the anxiety and fear were gone.
 It felt warm, happy… I felt blessed!!!

 It took 15 minutes to finish my Sak Yant blessed tattoo.
 In my back, under my right shoulder, I have a “Mongkut Kaew”, that can be roughly translated into “Crystal Crown”.
 Ajarn Rung [the monk who does the Sak Yant tattoo] choose this design based on our talk, on what I want to protect in my life, and on what he perceived from my aura and energy.
-It´s a personalized drawing, a modified version of a pre-existing tattoo.
+It’s a personalized drawing, a modified version of a pre-existing tattoo.
 From now on I’m blessed with good health and love in my relationship.
 And I truly believe in this!